degreepath/auditor/tests/snapshots/2018-19/major/ancient-studies.md

 ## Ancient History
-For this requirement, you must have at least one course taken with the “ancient_history” attribute.
+For this requirement, you must take at least one course with the “ancient_history” attribute.

 ## Classics
-For this requirement, you must have at least one course taken with the “ancient_classics” attribute.
+For this requirement, you must take at least one course with the “ancient_classics” attribute.

 ## Electives
 > Note: 1 course in Greek may be used as an elective if the student satisfies the required language portion of the major with Latin courses.
 1 course in Latin may be used as an elective if the student satisfies the required language portion of the major with Greek courses.

-For this requirement, you must have at least four courses taken with the “ancient_elective” attribute.
+For this requirement, you must take at least four courses with the “ancient_elective” attribute.

 ## Independent Research
-For this requirement, you must have at least one course taken with the “ancient_ir” attribute.
+For this requirement, you must take at least one course with the “ancient_ir” attribute.

 # Custom Attributes